AndreyNautilus/AndreyNautilus.github.io/content/posts/2024-07-21-evenly-random-points-on-plane.md

 - easy to implement;
 - the cluster of points grows _naturally_ from the starting point to all directions;
 - easily extensible to 3D (and more dimensional) space;
+- the number of points is not known until the generation process is complete (it's "generate _some_ points with specific condition" rather than "generate N points");

 ## Links